thu-vis/JittorVis/README.md

     * Drag the total panel to adapt its position and scale.
     * Click on the network node to expand it, to explore its point cloud and feature map.
     * Click on the top-right plus button of each network node to explore its children.
-    * Right-click on the network node to explore its detail information.
+    * Right-click on the network node to explore its detailed information.

 <img src="https://github.com/swordsbird/JittorVis/raw/main/assets/graph.png" alt="Drawing" width="600px" />